bouvdog/CfNAJava/README.md

 Docker for Windows 19.03.5

 The docker command I have used to launch the container is:
-docker container run --name cfna -d -p 8080:8080 <image id>
+docker container run --name cfna -d -p 8080:8080 image-id

 ## Land Game Rules of Play